[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 In this article, I'll talk about the AWS SAA (Solutions Architect) certification I recently obtained!

-"Let's get access logs with AWS ELB!", so
+I wrote articles such as "Let's use Docker commands easily with Makefiles!" and "Let's get access logs with AWS ELB!", so

-if you're interested, please take a look.
+if you're interested, please check them out!

 What is AWS SAA?